Social Distancing: How to Stay at Home and Enjoy It Like a Resort

 The whole concept of having a vacation at home is to bring the vacation fun to you, and many homeowners do this with backyard camping.
 A fire pit allows you to safely enjoy the campfire experience of roasting marshmallows or telling stories.
 Setting up strategic outdoor lighting allows you and your family to enjoy your backyard even after sunset, especially if you plan on spending the night in tents and sleeping bags.

-Imagine yourself on a staycation, roasting marshmallows around this fire pit, at your 5-bedroom, 5.5-bath Craftsman-style luxury home plan (House Plan #165-1077).
+Imagine yourself on a staycation, roasting marshmallows around this fire pit, at your 5-bedroom, 5.5-bath Craftsman-style luxury home (Plan #165-1077).

 6. Enhance Your Landscaping

-This pool in a 6-bedroom, 7.5-bath luxury Mediterranean style home plan certainly looks like a resort area.
-Wouldn't you like to staycation here?
-(House Plan #107-1085)
+This pool in a 6-bedroom, 7.5-bath luxury Mediterranean style home certainly looks like a resort area.
+Wouldnt you like to staycation here?
+(Plan #107-1085)

 7. Add a Home Theater Room

 Enjoying the comforts of your own home is what staycations are all about, especially when it comes to settling in for a movie.
 A home theater room doesn’t have to be as elaborate as your local megaplex, and it certainly doesn’t have to be as expensive.
-Mounting a flatscreen on the wall, positioning your sound system around the room and placing a cozy couch in the middle allows you to take “Netflix and chill” to a whole new level.
+Mounting a flatscreen on the wall, positioning your sound system around the room and placing a cozy couch in the middle allows you to take “movie night at home” to a whole new level.

 Talk about pampering yourself on a stay-at-home vacation!
-This media room in a 5-bedroom, 3-bath Country style luxury home plan takes "home theater" to the next level (House Plan #153-1021).
+This media room in a 5-bedroom, 3-bath Country style luxury home takes "home theater" to the next level (Plan #153-1021).

-On the hunt for more home resort features?
-Don't forget to check out our selection of vacation and outdoor living house plans for even more creative ideas.
-You can also share your best staycation wish-list features and renovation projects in the comments below.
+On the hunt for additional features to make sheltering in place more fun?
+Dont forget to check out our selection of vacation and outdoor living house plans for even more creative ideas.
+You can also share your best social-distancing features and renovation projects in the comments below.